Travis Nelson (politician): Early life and education

 Nelson is the grandson of Louisiana sharecroppers and his parents grew up under Jim Crow segregation.
 He was born in poverty in northern Louisiana to a teen mother.
 His parents moved he and his sister to Kennewick, Washington as a child, in search of a better life.
 While working as a janitor, landscaper, and coach, he earned an Associate of Science in Nursing degree from Columbia Basin Community College and went on to earn a Bachelor of Science in Nursing degree from Washington State University.

 Career

 Travis Nelson started his career as a nurse for PeaceHealth in the Portland, Oregon area, specializing in medical, surgical, cardiac, rehabilitation and emergency nursing.
 Nelson is currently a union representative and the former vice president of the Oregon Nurses Association.
 Nelson was appointed to the Oregon House of Representatives in February 2022 by members of the Multnomah County Commission, succeeding Tina Kotek who went on to become governor.

 Oregon House of Representatives

-In his first legislative session, he secured $15 million for a new aquatic complex in North Portland. in 2022, he was appointed to serve on the state Reproductive Health and Access to Care Work Group in anticipation of the overturning of Roe Vs. Wade.
+In his first legislative session, he secured $15 million for a new aquatic complex in North Portland. in 2022, he was appointed to serve on the state Reproductive Health and Access to Care Work Group in anticipation of the overturning of Roe v.
+Wade.
 This workgroup was charged with ensuring that Oregon closed gaps in reproductive health rights.